getsolus/solus-hugo-theme/README.md

-# Solus Styling
+# Solus Hugo Theme

-Unified styling for Solus Web Platform.
-Currently consists of just website-related bits, will be refactored and expanded as time goes on.
+A Hugo theme for the Solus main site

 ## Development

 ### Dependencies

-To get started on SASS development, run `make setup`
+To get started on development, run `make setup`

 ### Compile

 - All the things: `make`
 - Fonts: `make font`
-- SASS: `make sass`
- - Site only: `make site`

 ### Syncing with Solbit

-Solus Styling leverages Solbit to reduce redundancy the multitude of Solus Project brand assets.
-To ensure Solus Styling remains in sync with Solbit, use `make sync`.
-Changes in Solbit are compiled into the respective stylesheets for the Site and Solhub.
+`solus-hugo-theme` leverages `solbit` to reduce redundancy of Solus Project brand assets.
+To ensure this theme stays in sync with Solbit, use `make font`.
+This will update the git commit for solbit and put the fonts in the right directory for Hugo.
+You will need to rebuild the website for the font and SASS changes to go into effect.

-## Styling
+### Styling

-I use 4-char wide tabs, not spaces, in everything **except** the YAML files.
-Yes I'm a horrible human being.
+I use 4-char wide tabs, not spaces, in everything **except** the YAML files, which use 4 spaces for a tab.
+Sorry!

 ## Licensing